 The visual nature of the TCard system ensures that all team members can easily understand the status of tasks and projects.
 This visibility reduces confusion and fosters better communication.

-2. Improved Organization
+2. Improved Organisation

 3. Streamlined Workflow